 WTC welfare and wellbeing officer

-In September 2017 WTC, in line with BTF guidelines appointed Sarah Poole as its Welfare and Wellbeing officer.
+In line with BTF guidelines, we have appointed Jess Rushton as our Welfare and Wellbeing officer.

 The WTC Welfare and Wellbeing officer’s role is to: